futureapplikations-pixel/clean_architecture_todo_app/ai-workspace/ai-infrastructure-choice.md

 - **2025-10-12**: Initial analysis of existing project structure and architecture
 - **2025-10-12**: Documentation of current architecture and technical stack
 - **2025-10-12 00:00**: Initial project setup with clean architecture structure (data, domain, presentation layers)
+- **2025-10-14 21:47 CEST**: Added flutter_local_notifications 16.3.2 and timezone 0.9.2 for implementing scheduled message reminders and notifications